massiltag/sncf-infogare/README.md

     - `infoType` : Type of the information sent by the Infocenter (see `InfoTypeEnum`).
     - `trainId` : ID of the train concerned by the DTO.
     - `trainName` : Name of the train concerned by the DTO.
-    - `trainName` : Type of the train concerned by the DTO.
+    - `trainType` : Type of the train concerned by the DTO.
     - `timestamp` : Time the train arrives at this station.
     - In case of disruption, the field `disruptionType` is also filled (see `EnumConditions`).